cincibrainlab/datascience/content/authors/admin/_index.md

   url: "www.uc.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Neuroscientist and physician interested in neurodevelopmental conditions.
+bio: Physician and Neuroscientist interested in neurodevelopmental conditions.

 interests:
 - Neurodevelopmental conditions